Research-Based

 prenatal supplement statistics

-Below are some current statistics on prenatal vitamins.
+Below are key statistics on prenatal vitamins.

 • The global prenatal vitamin supplement market size was estimated to be 409.8 million in 2019.